Back to top

 • copies of personal data which is held In relation to them by an organisation.

 As part of their right of access, a data subject also has the right to obtain other supplementary information regarding the processing of their data.
-The other information which a data subject may request is:
+The supplementary information may include:

-• confirmation as why their data is being processed (the purpose of the processing);
+• confirmation as to why their data is being processed (the purpose of the processing)

 How to use this document

-The document should be signed and sent to the organisation by the person making the request.
+The document should be signed and sent to the organisation.
+The request can be signed and sent by post or electronically signed and sent via email.
 Where the request is made by a third party who has the authority to act on behalf of the data subject, copies of all relevant evidence to confirm their authority to act should be attached to the request.
 For example, this may include written consent from the data subject or a power of attorney.

-A written response from the organisation should be provided to the data subject within one month of the organisation's receipt of it.
+A written response from the organisation should be provided to the data subject within 28 days of the organisation's receipt of it.
 The response should provide the requested information, or otherwise the reasons for any refusal to comply with the request.
 It is useful to note that there are certain circumstances set out in law which permit an organisation to refuse a request.
 Where this is the case, the full reasoning should be sent out in the organisation's response.
-An organisation can, in some limited circumstances, ask that a fee is paid in order to process the request.
+An organisation can, in some circumstances, ask that a fee should be paid in order to process the request.

 If the parties are not in agreement about the response which has been provided by the organisation, there are court remedies available.
 It is also possible to obtain information, advice and guidance from the Information Commissioner's Officer (ICO) about the use and retention of their personal data.